chloeloveall/JanTeamWeek/README.md

 ## Description

-Nucleus Compression utilizes the Cloudinary API and it's widget functionality to allow users to upload photos/videos from their computer, a webpage, Google Drive, Dropbox, Facebook, Instagram or Shutterstock.
+Prescription utilizes the Cloudinary API and it's widget functionality to allow users to upload photos/videos from their computer, a webpage, Google Drive, Dropbox, Facebook, Instagram or Shutterstock.
 The image can then be compressed and manipulated with the click of a button.

 ## Setup/Installation Requirements